How Anxiety Therapy Los Angeles, CA Helps You Feel more Connected—to Yourself and Others

 Growing up in a culture centered around survival, achievement, and productivity doesn’t leave much space for emotional expression.
 Many clients come to me feeling weighed down by anxiety and by cultural, family, and generational expectations.

 A lot of us grew up in homes where emotions were pushed aside because there wasn’t room for vulnerability.
 When you grow up without an emotional language, you learn to push through, be “strong,” and keep going.
-But over time, that survival mode becomes heavy — shaping how you feel, how you connect, and how safe it feels to let others in.

-• bracing for conflict or disappointment
+• The adult who has always expected to be perfect always bracing for conflict or disappointment

 Invitation to take a moment, pause, and reflect :

-1) Which patterns show up for you?
+1)Which patterns show up for you?

-2) “What does closeness bring up for you—comfort, fear, responsibility, confusion?”
+2) What does closeness bring up for you—comfort, fear, responsibility, confusion?

 What Anxiety Therapy Actually Supports You With